 Stand in front of a loaded barbell with your feet shoulder-width apart, hips back, and back flat.
 The knees should be bent slightly to allow you to grip the bar tightly slightly wider than shoulder-width.
 Keeping your back flat and chest up, tighten the back muscles, and straighten the arms as you load the pull.
 With everything locked, aggressively push your legs into the floor as you simultaneously pull your chest and shoulders upwards, lifting the bar to the hip.

-Don’t think the pull-up is less effective than the other moves on this list because it’s a bodyweight exercise.
-Pulling your body weight creates a level of instability that recruits your core muscles (to stabilize your body).
-Also, if you’re on the heavier side (say, over 180 pounds), then you’re still pulling a lot of weight.
-Lastly, it’s always nice when you need limited equipment to do an exercise.
-In this case, you only need to own a pull-up bar to get this done.
+Don’t assume the pull-up is less effective than the other moves on this list because it’s a bodyweight exercise.
+Pulling your body weight creates a level of instability that recruits your core muscles for stability.
+Also, if you’re on the heavier side, then you’re still pulling on a lot of weight.
+Lastly, it’s always nice when you need little equipment to get a good workout in.

 Benefits of the Pull-Up

 - You only need a pull-up bar to do this move, which you can buy for your home gym or find at a park.